perrysmotors/symbol-namer/README.md

 - Set and use a default name

-## How Symbol Name works with text overrides
+## How Symbol Namer works with text overrides

 ![symbol namer](https://user-images.githubusercontent.com/12557727/52470294-a5928b00-2b85-11e9-9a28-3e2321c75c72.gif)